vdbergh/vtjson/README.md

 ## Built-ins
 Some built-ins take arguments.
 If no arguments are given then the parentheses can be omitted.
 So `email` is equivalent to `email()`.
 - `regex(pattern, name=None, fullmatch=True, flags=0)`.
 This matches the strings which match the given pattern.
 The optional `name` argument may be used to give the regular expression a descriptive name.
 By default the entire string is matched, but this can be overruled via the `fullmatch` argument.
 The `flags` argument has the usual meaning.
+- `fnmatch(pattern, name=None)`.
+Unix style filename matching.
+See the Python manual for the documentation of `fnmatch`.
 - `interval(lowerbound, upperbound)`.
 This checks if `lowerbound <= object <= upperbound`, provided the comparisons make sense.
 An upper/lowerbound `...` (ellipsis) means that the corresponding inequality is not checked.
 - `number`.
 Matches `int` and `float`.